Bareflank/MicroV/README.md

 [here](scripts/cmake/config/default.cmake#L64).
 You can change that to point to whatever EFI binary you want to run after the VMM has started (e.g. back to the shell or grub).

+Note that if you use the Windows installer, you dont need install the shell by hand as described above.
+Instead pass `-useshell` to [make-installer.ps1](scripts/deploy/make-installer.ps1).
+Then after running the installer itself and rebooting, you will automatically boot into the shell.
+From there you can run `bareflank.efi --enable-winpv` to start the VMM.
+Microv will boot the EFI entry given by `EFI_BOOT_NEXT` from your config.cmake like normal.

 ## Building Guest Images